 - Redmond Real Salt

-New “box food” companies are popping up across the country, advertising organic food delivered to your door every week.
+New “box food” companies and meal kit delivery services are popping up across the country, advertising organic food delivered to your door every week.
 Many of these companies are gone within 1-2 years of start-up.
 However, please remember that most of these companies are getting their food from warehouses nearly 1,000 miles away.
-These foods are not “fresh picked,” “vine ripened,” or locally grown.
+These foods are not fresh picked, vine ripened, or locally grown.
 They may have been in cold storage for many days or weeks before you receive them.
 You also need to be careful about “organic” labels where the fine print reads “85% organic” or some percentage that is less than 100% – a percentage that allows for contaminants, additives, and/or questionable ingredients.
 Being dependent on food sources thousands of miles away is never a good option.
 If you want the freshest produce possible that is grown without chemicals, and grown within a few miles of your home by people you know and trust, Shepherd’s Valley has got it.
 We’re not a fly-by-night operation.
-We’ve been growing wholesome food for area residents for nearly 40 years, long before “organic” was trendy.
+We’ve been growing wholesome food for over 40 years, long before “organic” was trendy.

-By participating in a CSA share program, you and your family will learn to “eat with the seasons” and experience the health benefits of freshly harvested wholesome food.
+By participating in a CSA share program, you and your family will learn to “eat with the seasons,” experience the health benefits of freshly harvested wholesome food, and help support a local farm family.
 Many people have turned their health around and made remarkable improvements with such a simple diet change.
 We think you’ll be glad to have made a wise decision in the way your family eats by learning not only where and how your food is grown, but by visiting the farm and getting to know the growers of your food.
 We welcome the opportunity to meet you, and count it a great privilege to provide such wonderful food to our neighbors.
-We appreciate you, our many shareholders and customers, and want you to know that your support is important to us.
+We appreciate our many shareholders and customers, and want you to know that your support is vital to us.